ashfarhangi/Algorithms_Data_Structures_Notes/README - Copy (2).md

 2. What are the inputs

-3. What are the outputsa
+3. What are the outputs

 4. Solve the problem